-CDM is expected to become increasingly important within the air transport industry, with a number of initiatives being launched by national and international air traffic control organisations.
+CDM is more and more important within the air transport industry, with a number of initiatives being launched by national and international air traffic control organisations.
 AIDX can be used to transfer information between parties involved in CDM.
+The current release of AIDX is a standard for SESAR A-CDM information exchange, ACI ACRIS A-CDM Web Services and supported as the data exchange standard for A-CDM by ICAO (ICAO A-CDM Implementation Plan, Asia Pacific).
 Specific information on this topic can be found in Appendix D, sections D2.1 and D3.3.